thejonan/asSys.js/README.md

 var aGuy = new Walking();
 ```

 It's the same.
-But, let's see how a _Birds_ are defined:
+But, let's see how _Birds_ are defined:

 ```javascript
 var Birds = a$(Walking, Flying);